• Admissions

 What are 12-Step Programs?

-TWELVE STEP programs are well known for being used to recover from addictive and dysfunctional behaviors.
-It was first introduced by ALCOHOLICS ANONYMOUS (A.A) in 1930, and since then, it has been used to aid individuals with recovery from substance use and alcoholism.
+People widely recognize TWELVE STEP programs for helping individuals recover from addictive and dysfunctional behaviors.
+It was first introduced by Alcoholics Anonymous (AA) in 1930.
+Since then, it has helped people recover from substance use and alcoholism.

-The treatment or therapy is typically in a group format that contains peer-to-peer communication by encouraging the sharing and discussing of their thoughts and behaviors.
+They share and discuss their thoughts and behaviors.
 They also receive constructive feedback to increase their insights and awareness, which helps them recover better.
-The group meetings most commonly occur at different sites like hospital settings to develop people’s interests.
+Group meetings most commonly occur at different sites, such as hospital settings, to develop people’s interests.

 Table of Contents